jaystergutz/jay-gutierrez-dev/README.md

-# jay-gutierrez-dev
+# JAY-GUTIERREZ-DEV
-A personal website showcasing my professional background, skills, and projects, along with a contact form
+A personal website showcasing my professional background, skills, and projects, along with a contact form.

 ## Running the code